-For more than 35 years, the Yosemite Institute has based its environmental education programs at park facilities at Crane Flat.
-Several interpretive facilities and programs within Yosemite National Park cater to the general visitor; however, the only designated facility within the park that is devoted to the education and interpretation needs of school- aged children is the current Yosemite Institute campus at Crane Flat (Figure 1- 2).
+Since 1973, Yosemite Institute has hosted multi- day environmental education programs at park facilities at Crane Flat.
+Several interpretive facilities and programs within Yosemite National Park cater to the general visitor; however, the only designated facility within the park that is devoted to the education and interpretation needs of school- aged children is the current YI campus at Crane Flat (Figure 1- 2).
+YI provides environmental educational programs for children in Yosemite which complement California State Standards and offer opportunities for research and study of the natural world.